 Miami - Dade College's School of Health Sciences based on the college's medical campus, located in Miami's health district.
 The school offers a 130-program-hour Bachelor of Applied Science in Health Science with a concentration in physician assistant studies.
 During this 4-year program, students take courses such as healthcare research methods, physician assistant practice management, healthcare leadership, alternative medicine strategies, among others.
 Graduates of the program are prepared to take the national certification for physician assistants.

-Stetson University, a private not-for-profit school in DeLand, has a bachelor's degree program in integrative health science, which combines nutrition, physics, biology, physiology and chemistry and applies those sciences the study of the body.
-The curriculum combines classroom lectures, laboratory classes, clinical experiences and other field experiences.
-The integrative health science program teaches students about how lifestyle factors affect the human body and individual health in addition to methods disease prevention.
-Students can expect to take courses in exercise physiology, biomechanics, therapeutic modalities, healthcare ethics, nutrition and epidemiology, among others.
+Stetson University, a private not-for-profit school in DeLand, has a bachelor's degree program in integrative health science, which combines nutrition, physics, biology, physiology, and chemistry and applies those sciences the study of the body.
+The curriculum combines classroom lectures, laboratory classes, clinical experiences, and other field experiences.
+The integrative health science program teaches students about how lifestyle factors affect the human body and individual health in addition to methods of disease prevention.
+Students can expect to take courses in exercise physiology, biomechanics, therapeutic modalities, healthcare ethics, nutrition, and epidemiology, among others.

 The University of West Florida

 Students pursuing a bachelor's degree in health sciences at the University of West Florida in Pensacola can choose to specialize in 1 of 7 specialties, including aging studies, allied health, health care administration, health care profession, medical information technology, the psychology of health, and public health.
 This 2-year degree program is designed for students who already have an associate's degree from an accredited college.
 The curriculum teaches students about the different issues that impact how health information systems are designed and deployed, along with the legal and ethical issues related to healthcare and public health.
 Core courses include health sciences technology, medical terminology, health science research and business analysis in health care.